-Normal human cells contain 23 pairs of chromosomes, for a total of 46 chromosomes.
-Each pair of chromosomes is a certain size, shape and structure.
 In some cases of AML, the chromosomes of the leukemia cells have abnormal changes that can be seen under a microscope.
 Cytogenetic testing is done with either a bone marrow sample or a blood sample.
 The leukemia cells in the sample are allowed to grow in a laboratory and then are stained prior to examination.
 The sample is then examined under a microscope and photographed to show the arrangement of the chromosomes.
-This is called a "karyotype."
-The karyotype shows if there are any abnormal changes in the size, shape, structure or number of chromosomes in the leukemia cells (see Figure 3 on page 11).